dIoMeDs/stegos-website/content/news/2019/08/first-desktop-app-beta.md

 Please send any feedback, suggestions, or information about bugs to the development team at <support@stegos.zendesk.com>.
 No comment is too small!<br>

-The beta app is ready for Mac and Linux.
-The Windows version is still a work in progress since the node has yet to be ported.
-We will release the Windows version very soon.
+The beta app is ready for Mac, Linux and Windows.

 Thanks for your help!